 BOSTON — The First Circuit U.S. Court of Appeals on July 29 denied as moot JPMorgan Chase Bank N.A.’s petition for a rehearing of ruling that its default and acceleration notice to a couple regarding the foreclosure on their home was inaccurate after the federal appeals court vacated its February decision and certified to the Supreme Judicial Court (SJC) of Massachusetts a question on whether an inaccurate or deceptive notice voids the subsequent foreclosure sale (Mark R. Thompson, et al. v.
 JPMorgan Chase Bank N.A., No. 18-1559, 1st Cir., 2019 U.S. App.
 LEXIS 22507).

 NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Aug.
 6 affirmed the dismissal of an estate’s lawsuit that sought to obtain insurance proceeds for flood damages to a home from the mortgage lenders on the property, holding that the security instrument on the mortgage note states that the proceeds would be released only once the necessary repairs are made (Estate of Bonell Rashti v.
 Bank of America, N.A., et al., No. 18-20539, 5th Cir.).

-WASHINGTON, D.C. — A borrower seeking review of a federal judge’s ruling allowing a lender to foreclose on a property during bankruptcy proceedings (Mark Anthony Fornesa, et al. v.
+WASHINGTON, D.C. — The U.S. Supreme Court on Aug.
+5 denied a borrower’s petition for rehearing as to whether it should review a federal judge’s ruling allowing a lender to foreclose on a property during bankruptcy proceedings (Mark Anthony Fornesa, et al. v.
 Fifth Third Mortgage Co., No. 18-1339, U.S. Sup.).